10 questions for business owners who are thinking about retiring

-The COVID-19 pandemic may be providing sleepless nights to business owners.
-In fact it could be causing some to start thinking about their exit strategies, and whether they’re ready to retire.
+The COVID-19 pandemic caused many sleepless nights for business owners.
+In fact it caused some to start thinking about their exit strategies, and whether they’re ready to retire.

 “Many business owners don’t have a succession plan.
 They assume the right opportunity will present itself,” says John Nicolls, a Vancouver-based Business Succession Advisor with TD Wealth.
 “But arranging for transition to a chosen successor allows you to have choices and keep all your options open.”